-Directors, Managers and Professionals in all disciplines will benefit from the world’s only independent, authoritative & comprehensive conference on the current state of the art in spreadsheet risk management.
+Directors, Managers, Professionals and Academics in all disciplines will benefit from the world’s only independent, authoritative & comprehensive conference on the current state of the art in spreadsheet risk management.
 Now in its 18th year, this well established international event is the forum for researchers, practitioners and educators to present and discuss the most recent innovations, trends, experiences and concerns in this critical aspect of end-user computing.
-EuSpRIG features an enviable range of peer reviewed evidence based scientific papers and presentations.
+EuSpRIG features an enviable range of peer-reviewed papers and presentations.
 There are plenty of opportunities to network with colleagues facing the same challenges and to meet practitioners and academics researching this rich subject area.